Genetically Superior Timber

 Frequently Asked Questions

-One of our new research plots with over 2,000 new trees being planted.
+One of our research plots with over 2,000 new trees being tested.

 1. What are genetically superior trees?